pageone/jbosh/README.md

 jbosh
 =====

-A Android friendly fork of jbosh (git://kenai.com/jbosh~origin).
+An Android friendly fork of jbosh (git://kenai.com/jbosh~origin).

 The major fixes/changes are:
  * The base implementation has some regex issues on the DalvikVM.
 This version replaces regex matching with proper XML parsing.